How to Save for Retirement at 30

 3. Plan Your Asset Allocation

 Your asset allocation refers to the proportion of each asset class that you hold.
-Your asset allocations will reflect your goals, risk tolerance, and time horizon.
+Your asset allocation will reflect your goals, risk tolerance, and time horizon.
 Given the relatively long period until your retirement, you might consider a relatively aggressive portfolio consisting mostly of stocks in your retirement account.

 Target-date funds are a type of mutual fund that automatically readjusts your portfolio as you near your target date, often the year in which you wish to retire.

-4. Diversify within Asset Classes
+4. Diversify Within Asset Classes

 Now imagine that you own shares in 500 different companies.
 When one stock fares poorly, it will have a relatively small effect on the rest of your portfolio.
 Diversification helps limit the negative effects that any asset class, sector, or company could have on your portfolio.

 You can further diversify your portfolio by including companies from different sectors and of all sizes from different parts of the globe.
 This same idea is true for other asset classes.
-For example, you could hold a mix of government and corporate bonds, and the corporate bonds could represent companies from various sectors and locations.
+For example, you could hold funds with a mix of government and corporate bonds, and the corporate bonds could represent companies from various sectors and locations.

-5. Don’t Cash Out your 401(k) if You Get a New Job
+5. Don’t Cash Out Your 401(k) When You Get a New Job

 If you’re only in your 30s, it’s likely that you’ll change jobs a couple of times or more, over the course of your career.
 When you change jobs, you’ll have a number of options for what to do with the 401(k) you hold with your previous employer.